-Kafka Connector to MySQL Source
+Kafka Connector to MySQL Source with Confluent JDBC

-1. Install Confluent Open Source Platform
+1. Install Confluent Platform and Kafka Connect JDBC connector

 Refer Install Confluent Open Source Platform.

-2. Download MySQL connector for Java
+2. Download MySQL Connector/J for the Kafka Connect worker

 MySQL connector for java is required by the Connector to connect to MySQL Database.
 Download MySQL connector for java, mysql-connector-java-5.1.42-bin.jar , from https://dev.mysql.com/downloads/connector/j/5.1.html.